stip1101/wardenvibe-dj/README.md

 🎛️ **Real-time Music Generation** - Create beats on the fly with AI assistance
 🎹 **MIDI Controller Support** - Connect your hardware for professional control
 🎨 **Visual Experience** - Immersive video backgrounds and dynamic lighting
-🎵 **Genre Mixing** - Blend Bossa Nova, Chillwave, Drum & Bass, and more
+🎵 **Genre Mixing** - Blend Bossa Nova, WardenWave, Drum & Bass, and more
 ⚡ **Live Performance** - Perfect for DJs, producers, and music enthusiasts
 🎪 **Customizable Atmosphere** - Tailor your club's vibe to your mood